tacrawford91/NightOut/README.md

 - Event Name
 - Event Price
 - Event Time
-- Event Location
+- Venue Name
-- Event Location Pinned on a map with address information.
+- Venue Location Pinned on a map with address information.
 - A link to Ticketmaster to purchase the ticket.

 -Now Check the events new year and hop to it.